fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ### Typos in the material

-If you find a typo in the material, or something has been expressed unclearly, or is simply bad grammar, do a <i>pull request</i> to the course material in the [repository](https://github.com/fullstack-hy2020/fullstack-hy2020.github.io).
+If you find a typo in the material, or something has been expressed unclearly, or is simply bad grammar, submit a <i>pull request</i> to the course material in the [repository](https://github.com/fullstack-hy2020/fullstack-hy2020.github.io).
 For example, the markdown source code of this page can be found in the repository at <https://github.com/fullstack-hy2020/fullstack-hy2020.github.io/edit/source/src/content/0/en/part0a.md>

 At the bottom of each part of the material is a link to <em>propose changes to material</em>.
 You can edit the source code of the page by clicking on the link.